DISHDevEx/cntf-stress-test/README.md

 ## Pipeline Stages
 Goal of each stage in the pipeline (refer to ".gitlab-ci.yml" for more details):
-* load_network - subscribes thousands of UEs to the network
+* "load_network" - subscribes thousands of UEs to the network
-* send_data - send 3MB data file to endpoint
+* "send_data" - send 3MB data file to endpoint
-* update_tests - update test results locally and in AWS
+* "update_tests" - update test results locally and in AWS
-* cleanup - removes all UE subscriptions from network database
+* "cleanup" - removes all UE subscriptions from network database

 ## Coralogix Dashboards